kenoxa/beamwind/packages/beamwind/README.md

 Conceptual there are two kind of plugins:

-1. Utilities: these may return a CSS declaration object to be injected into the page (eq: `{ 'text-color': 'red' }`)
+1. Utilities: these may return a CSS rule object to be injected into the page (eq: `{ 'text-color': 'red' }`)
-2. Components: these return tokens which are resolved by utilities to their final class name (eq: `'bg-white text-red'`)
+2. Components: these return directives which are resolved by utilities to their final class name (eq: `'bg-white text-red'`)

 New plugins can be provided using the `setup` method. `setup` can be called multiple times where each call extends the existing configuration.

 Plugins are searched for by name using the longest prefix before a dash (`"-"').
 The name and the remaining parts (splitted by a dash) are provided as first argument to the plugin function.
-For example if the token is `bg-gradient-to-t` the following order applies:
+For example if the directive is `bg-gradient-to-t` the following order applies:

 | Plugin             | Parts                           |
 | ------------------ | ------------------------------- |